 Times are tough for many people these days.
 For those of us who are struggling, a few dollars can make a huge difference.
 To help navigate this fine financial line, we’re going to look at what is quite possibly the best budget app for iPhone: Weekly.

 There are many different types of budgeting, and this is another one to add to the mix.
 As they say, choice is freedom, right?
-While those budgets can bring about challenges of budgeting, it’s always good to have more options.
+While those budgets can bring about many challenges of budgeting, it’s always good to have more options.

 The app is new on the market, but it treats budgeting a little bit differently than its predecessors.
 How is this app different?
 So many apps focus on monthly budgeting, but Weekly is different.
 As you probably guessed by now, it focuses on weekly budgeting instead.